Jump to Noonday

 Ecumenical Cycle of Prayer

-We pray for our sisters and brothers, members of the Estonian Evangelical Lutheran Church.
+We pray for our sisters and brothers, members of the Evangelical Baptist Church in Angola.

 Intercessions